-As the Assistant Principal and Athletic Director here at Morton Junior High School, it is my privilege to serve the Morton-Groveland community.
+As the Principal here at Morton Junior High School, it is my privilege to serve the Morton-Groveland community.
 I have been here at Morton Junior High School since 2006 after spending nine years at Tri-Valley Middle School as a 6th Grade Language Arts, Reading and Social Studies teacher and basketball and track coach.

 As a life-long Central Illinois resident, I graduated from Eureka College in 1997 with a Bachelor's of Science degree in elementary education and a middle school endorsement.
 While I was at EC, I played basketball and was fortunate to be a member of the National Championship team in 1994.
 I also graduated from Illinois State University in 2006 with a Master’s degree in Educational Administration.

 My wife, Stacy, teaches kindergarten at Starke Primary School in Pekin.
 We have three children: Abby, Ben, and Katy.

 We love being part of this wonderful community and enjoy meeting our Junior Potter families.
 Please stop by the school any time!
 My door is always open!